jessxphil/mathematics-of-machine-learning-linear-algebra/README.md

 This repository is for learning purposes only.
 Please follow the Coursera honor code.
 Best of luck! :)

+I've posted the answers here with the intent that it helps with debugging your own.
+I encourage you not to copy from these resources, but instead to understand why your code might not have worked.
+The discussion forums are really helpful, and I recommend asking for help there before using the resources posted here.

 ![Screenshot](2019-05-30_1948.png) Need to resize image.

 ![Screenshot](2019-05-30_1948.png | resize=400,400)